+Government Policy

-Government Policy The Localism Bill
+The Localism Act

-The Localism Bill is currently progressing through Parliament and is expected to come into force as the Localism Act by November 2011.
-The Bill proposes significant amendments to current legislation relevant to the Application Site, including but not limited to the Town and Country Planning Act 1990, the Planning and Compulsory Purchase Act 2004, the Planning Act 2008 and the Local Democracy, Economic Development and Construction Act 2009.
-Barring further changes, the Bill will ultimately devolve greater powers to councils and neighbourhoods and gives local communities more control over housing and planning decisions.
+The Localism Act was enacted in November 2011 and provides significant amendments to the Town and Country Planning Act 1990, the Planning and Compulsory Purchase Act 2004, the Planning Act 2008 and the Local Democracy, Economic Development and Construction Act 2009.
+The Act devolves greater powers to councils and neighbourhoods and gives local communities more control over housing and planning decisions.